syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/editing/validation.md

 The following example to demonstrates how to dynamically add or remove a required validation rule for an input field based on a **CheckBox** selection:

 {% tabs %}
-{% highlight razor tabtitle="CSHTML" %}
+{% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/grid/edit/validation-add-remove/razor %}
+{% include code-snippet/grid/edit/validation-add-remove/tagHelper %}
 {% endhighlight %}
 {% highlight c# tabtitle="customcommand.cs" %}
 {% include code-snippet/grid/edit/validation-add-remove/customcommand.cs %}